This post is sponsored by Cuties Citrus.

 Mazen and I had the Struckmanns over for a little “get the holidays going” party last week.
 Traditionally you might decorate Christmas cookies this time of year, but in the spirit of nutrition, we had a Cuties decorating party instead!

-I pre-peeled a handful of Cuties so they would be ready, but the kids also each peeled one.
+To start, peel and segment a handful of Cuties so they are ready, but encourage the kids also each peeled one.
 It’s so easy a five-year-old can do it!
 (They wanted to show off how grown-up they were with the challenge.)

 I melted a bunch of white chocolate chips with two tablespoons of coconut oil (so the shell would harden on the citrus) in the microwave for about a minute, stirring every 20 seconds or so.
 You could totally do this with dark chocolate chips too, but I wanted to keep the mess in the light-colored family! : )